 Firstly, let’s go to collections.
 Naturally, the themes in the Collections section are the ones that have been gaining popularity over the week.

 The Industry section is where you will find themes suited to specific niches, like gardening, health & fitness, or clothing.
 If you find a theme that suits your fancy in the Industry section, feel free to use it.

 The All Themes section is even more interesting since it allows Shopify store owners to select a theme on their budget and requirements.
-It is just like the Industry section, with modifications in terms of theme catalogs.
+It is just like the Industry section, with modifications in terms of theme catalogues.

 It is important to know that Shopify themes come in both free and paid versions.
 So select one that suits your budget.

 Now that you have selected a theme, it is time to go to Marketing and Social Media and select the social platforms that you want to use to promote your brand.

 After that, just set up your page and add the “Add to Cart” button.
 Again, all of these modifications are highly dependent on you, so we won’t go into that.

 Congratulations, your online store is now open for business!